evolvingwild/evolving-hockey/README.md

 The `sc.scrape_pbp` function is used to scrape one or more games from the NHL's publicly available data.
 A list is returned with data that is requested.

+The "EH_scrape_functions.R" script contains all necessary code to use the `sc.scrape_pbp` function.

 Example:

 ``` {r}